Austin Apartments That Actually Allow Large Dogs (Verified List)

 Time Your Search for Off-Peak Months

 Pet policy enforcement tends to be stricter during peak leasing season (May–August) when properties have plenty of applicants.
-During off-peak months (October–February), when vacancy rates climb, leasing managers are more likely to exercise discretion on borderline cases.
+Off-peak months are different.
+October through February, vacancy rates climb and leasing managers get more flexible on borderline cases.
 We’ve seen properties with official 50-lb weight limits approve 65-lb dogs in January that they’d reject in July.

 Frequently Asked Questions